Gay Brighton · City Guide

 Any warm sunny weekend (potentially from April to September) will bring hordes of day trippers and weekend breakers down from London on the spur of the moment.

 Brighton Pride is hugely popular and always takes place in the first week of August.
 Gay London descends on Brighton every year for the Saturday parade and party in the park, nostalgic with memories of how London once had a Pride this fun and inclusive.
+In recent years, Pride in Brighton has welcomed huge headliners like Kylie Minogue and Britney Spears.
+In 2021, Mariah Carey was scheduled to perform but the coronavirus put an end to that!

 With the active support of the local council, Brighton has somehow managed to retain the magic and celebration of what makes a good Pride event really special and memorable and long may it continue to do so.

 In recent years, the UK has tightened its immigration procedures and introduced the use of biometrics.
-Full details can be found here.

 Entry is normally permitted for a period of 6 months, and you are free to travel anywhere in England, Wales, Scotland and Northern Ireland.
 A British visa is not valid for travel to other European countries.